 1. Mobile banking, made easy

 We all know how important it is to protect our banking accounts with strong passwords.
 But logging in to your mobile banking apps with those strong passwords gets tedious, fast.
-By storing those usernames and passwords in LastPass, you can quickly fill or copy-paste your credentials.
+By storing those usernames and passwords in LastPass, you can quickly fill your credentials.
 You’ll get the correct password on the first try, every time, while enjoying the peace of mind of protecting your banking accounts with strong passwords.